ccollicutt/ccollicutt.github.io/_posts/2019-05-17-install-a-rootkit-for-testing.md

 ---
 layout: post
-title: Install a Rootkit to Test Security Systems With
+title: Install a Linux Rootkit to Test Security Systems With
 categories:

 ---